AmrSaber/KV/README.md

 ### Flexible Output

 View data as beautiful terminal tables, machine-readable JSON, or structured YAML—whatever fits your workflow.

+### Multiple Databases

+Keep data organized across separate databases — each with its own file and configuration.
+Use the `--db` flag, `KV_DB` environment variable, or the `key@db` syntax to target any database.
+Create, rename, move, and delete databases through dedicated commands.

 ### Batch & Multi-Key Operations